byhbt/thanh/_tabs/about.md

 order: 4
 ---

-I am Thanh, just another developer who enthusiasm and passion for web development and Devops.
+I am Thanh, my daily work is about web development and server maintainance.

 I am focusing on:
 - Ruby On Rails: building custom web application